The Philippine ten-point Socio-Economic Agenda for the next six (6) years were outlined as follows:

 To expand training opportunities, especially for the marginalized sectors, linkages with government technical vocational schools and state universities and colleges offering TVET programs shall be pursued and strengthened.
 These institutions shall also be encouraged to offer more training programs in order to accommodate a greater number of beneficiaries.

-V. Moral Renewal Program
+XVII.
+Moral Renewal

 Moral values, ethical standards, particularly the negative effects of drug addiction, criminalities, corruption, poverty divisiveness and disloyalty to the country shall be integrated in the TVET curriculum.